The Effect of Attention Head Count on Transformer Approximation: Generalized -Retrieval Tasks

 Having introduced the generalized $D$-retrieval tasks, it remains to ask whether this family is sufficiently expressive.
 To address this, we now establish the \emph{universality of the target class}: the family is dense in the space of continuous sequence-to-vector mappings. \begin{theorem}[Density of the target class] For fixed $d,T$, the family $\{\mathcal{F}_D\}_{D=1}^{\infty}$ is dense in $C(\mathcal{X}_T)$.
 That is, for every $F \in C(\mathcal{X}_T)$ and every $\epsilon>0$, there exists $D$ and $f \in \mathcal{F}_D$ such that

 \end{theorem}

 The proof is deferred to Appendix~\ref{app:proof-thm1}.
 This density property highlights that our specially designed target family is not overly restrictive; rather, it forms a sufficiently general class to capture arbitrary continuous sequence-to-vector mappings.
+Beyond density, we show that $D$ is indeed the \emph{intrinsic dimension} of this target, which means that it is the unique $D \ll T$ for which the target $H$ can be represented in the generalized $D$-retrieval task form.